FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

 ## Root objects

-### Standard
+### Calibration

-The `Standard` contains information on the molecule for which the calibration was performed, its standard measurements, measurement conditions, as well as the fitted calibration model.
+The Calibration contains information on the molecule for which the calibration was performed, its measurements alongside measurement conditions, and the fitted calibration model.

+- **calibration_id**
+  - Type: string
+  - Description: Unique identifier of the calibration.
 - **molecule_id**
   - Type: string
   - Description: Short ID how the molecule should be referenced in equations.
-E.g. `s1`.
+E.g., s1.
 - **pubchem_cid**
   - Type: integer
   - Description: PubChem Compound Identifier.